phyrexia/scrabblah/README.md

 	3) Turn Ends

 C) Play a Word
-	1) Player places tiles on the board
+	1) Player places tiles on the gameBoard
 	2) Player submits current placement of tiles
 	3) Game checks for valid tile placement & valid words
 	4) Score is computed and added to Player's score